flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes/index.md

     _key: card-4-2a528baa-0adb-4eff-8869-9ce95eaa3592
   - order: 4
     body: >-
-      > ‘How are you going to market a tasteless apple when the consumer has tasted so many good apples?’
+      > "How are you going to market a tasteless apple when the consumer has tasted so many good apples?"

       Tom Buford, an apple historian, as Gala cuts short Red Delicious's nearly